 When a property is located in a 100-year flood plain, the Borrower will be required to carry the necessary flood insurance.
-A certificate of insurance for flood and for standard property insurance with an endorsement naming the City?
-County? as lender loss payee will be required at close of escrow.
+A certificate of insurance for flood and for standard property insurance with an endorsement naming the City of Napa as lender loss payee will be required at close of escrow.
 The lender will verify the insurance on an annual basis.

 Property taxes must be kept current during the term of the loan.
 If the Borrower fails to maintain payment of property taxes then the lender may pay the taxes current and add the balance of the tax payment plus any penalties to the balance of the loan (not permissible when funded with HOME).
+Wherever possible, the Lender encourages Borrower to have impound accounts set up with their first mortgagee wherein they pay their taxes and insurance as part of their monthly mortgage payment.